greenaussie/wpc_proposal_feedback/README.md

 I have addressed how my current role and responsibilies meet each the accountabilities, skills and experience, of the Lead Developer role, below.

+> In a seperate query, I have requested the position desription of Developer Role, be provided to me (28 September 2020).
+29 Sepember 2020, I was advised in correspondence with Christana Basilas, UNSW IT HR Partner, this is not currently available.

 ## Accountabilities

 1. Analyse and document requirements of users;